honglianghe/CDNet/README.md

 The code includes training and inference procedures for CDNet.

 Tips:
-There is a result collation error(U-Net) in Table 4 in the original paper.
+There is a result written mistake (U-Net) in Table 4 in the original paper.
 The correct result is：

 ### MoNuSeg